Ruling Elders

 Why Elders are Needed

-Power of Ordination of Rulings Elders Comes from Presbytery
+Power of Ordination of Elders Comes from Presbytery

-Office is for Life, though Elders may Serve by Rotation
+Office for Life, yet may Serve by Rotation

 Accusation of an Elder without 2 or 3 Witnesses